Vampy glamour and shimmering sparkles dominate the NTAs

 Ex-Love Islander Zara McDermott, 27, wore a black strapless mermaid tail gown.

-The BBC Three presenter kept her beauty classic with a bold red lip and half-up hair do.
-The star paired the ensemble with dazzling emerald cut diamond earrings.
+The BBC Three presenter kept her beauty classic with a bold red lip and half-up hair do and paired the ensemble with dazzling emerald cut diamond earrings.

 Following suit was fellow ex-Islander Molly Smith, 29, who wore a gothic sheer strapless dress with a two-foot train.

+She paired the look with a diamante bag and gold and red choker.

-Ex-This Morning star Holly Willoughby, 43, stunned in an iridescent shimmering black gown.
-The dress featured a form-fitting boned structure with a dripping ruche on the waist.
+Ex-This Morning star Holly Willoughby, 43, stunned in an iridescent shimmering black gown which featured a form-fitting boned structure with a dripping ruche on the waist.

 The presenter sported her quintessential soft make-up look and relaxed waves.